 Two folios from the "Kalpasutra" illustrating King Siddhartha at Court and the Renunciation of Mahavira

 |9/01/2015||Treatment||examined for exhibition; media consolidation; splits mended|

-Provenance John and Berthe Ford, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 2002, by gift.
+Provenance John and Berthe Ford, Baltimore; given to Walters Art Museum, 2002.

 Credit Gift of John and Berthe Ford, 2002